 Not satisfied with this itinerary?
 Cutomize Now

-Above the Himalaya Trekking have made every effort to keep our price as competitive as possible, by still providing an excelling service to our customer.
-We pay our porters and guide the legal wages agreed with the porters union, our trekking staffs are some of the best paid in Nepal which allow us to attract only the best guides and porters and we have same amount of Insurance for guide and porter which is more than Government fixed amount.
-All our price are net and there is no hidden cost everything is clear on cost includes and excludes this is the main reason all our customer are happy from our service.
-For up to date cost for the trip please contact us.
+Above the Himalaya, Trekking has made every effort to keep our price as competitive as possible, by still providing an excelling service to our customers.
+We pay our porters and guide the legal wages agreed with the porters union, our trekking staffs are some of the best paid in Nepal which allow us to attract only the best guides and porters and we have the same amount of Insurance for guide and porter which is more than Government fixed amount.
+All our prices are net, and there is no hidden cost; everything is clear on cost includes and excludes; this is the main reason all our customers are happy with our service.
+For up to date cost for the trip, please contact us.